Best gay bars in Chicago

 After Henry Chang got a liquor license for his formerly BYOB eatery Wakamono, he promptly built one of Boystown’s best bars.
 The intimate space is, like all of Chang’s projects, highly stylized, employing lush, floral wallpaper and woodwork the likes of which you’ve seen only in an opium den.
 It might be a restaurant bar, but it has a style, vibe and—thanks to refreshing pear martinis—a taste all its own.

-The Andersonville outpost of the Boystown beer-and-bourbon barcade adds food to the mix, with burgers, brunch and more to fuel your retro gaming.
+The Andersonville outpost of the Boystown beer-and-bourbon arcade bar adds food to the mix, with burgers, brunch and more to fuel your retro gaming.
 The bar runs down the center of the space, though it's just one-sided—the other side of its rear wall is lined with video game consoles.
 The extensive beer list (26 rotating drafts listed on a giant chalkboards over the bar) and even bigger collection of bourbons are the reasons to visit, other than getting it on like Donkey Kong, of course.
-Service was a little terse on a recent visit, but the space is inviting and the games are free.

-If you’ve been to minibar, you know that owners Stu Zirin and John Dalton are no masters of subtlety.
+If you frequented the now-departed “luxe lounge” known as minibar, you know that its former owners Stu Zirin and John Dalton are no masters of subtlety.
 Witness, as further evidence, their more recent venture, D.S.
 Tequila, whose name (we’re pretty sure) refers to the sex act the Dirty Sanchez.
 The interior boasts a menu of boozy frozen margaritas and decent tacos and burgers.
 The only thing understated about the place is the outdoor patio, where twinkling colored lights give off a serene urban vibe.

 At this shoebox of a cocktail bar, the drinks are skillfully prepared, the crowd is kept to a minimum by the doorman, and the music never gets so loud that it drowns out your insights on Jean Genet.
 The clientele is mixed in age but not in gender, and everyone is on their best behavior, which makes it an altogether more sophisticated and adult experience than Elixir’s next-door sister, Hydrate.